Selva Viva Amazon Cruise, Peru

-The Selva Viva is also available for charter, and its competitive pricing make this an excellent alternative for small groups.
+The Selva Viva is ideal for chartering, with its competitive pricing making this an excellent alternative for small groups.
 For example, those on a tight schedule may find a 3-day cruise to the Allpahuaya-Mishano Reserve, which is in within easy reach of Iquitos, a good option.

 Ask us about available dates and potential itineraries.